-Business travellers need to start thinking about travel in the aftermath of the coronavirus lockdowns, when the travel industry may be a very different beast to the one it is today.
+Business travelers need to start thinking about travel in the aftermath of the coronavirus lockdowns, when the travel industry may be a very different beast from the one it is today.
 What will change?
 What new rules will be in place?
 And will companies want their employees to travel, having seen the benefits of video conferencing and home working?

 But it would be wrong to think we just have to react to this ‘new normal’ – this could be a catalyst for redefining business travel as part of our efforts to build a greener, better world after all of this is over.

 How will our attitudes to business travel change?